CSDGroup/aisegcell/README.md

   - `--help`: show help message
   - `--data`: Path to CSV file containing test image file paths.
 The CSV file must have the columns `bf` and `--mask`.
-  - `--model`: Path to checkpoint file of trained pytorch_lightning.LightningModule.
+  - `--model`: Path to checkpoint file of trained `lightning.LightningModule`.
   - `--suffix`: Suffix to append to all mask file names.
   - `--output_base_dir`: Path to output directory.
   - `--devices`: Devices to use for model training.
 If you want to use GPU(s) you have to provide `int` IDs.